AlonaZharova/User_perception_and_intention_to_use_SH/README.md

-# Understanding User Perception and Intention to Use Smart Homes for Energy Efficiency: A Survey
+# User Perception and Intention to Use Smart Homes for Energy Efficiency: A Survey

 A digital companion to the preprint

 ```
 Alona Zharova and Hee-Eun Lee (2022).
-Utility-Based Context-Aware Multi-Agent Recommendation System for Energy Efficiency in Residential Buildings.
+User Perception and Intention to Use Smart Homes for Energy Efficiency: A Survey.
 arXiv preprint.
 ```